jina-ai/legal/privacy.md

 > Last updated: 23rd April, 2020

-This Privacy Statement explains how we (*"Jina"*, *"we"*, *"us"* in the sequel) collect, use, share and otherwise process information that identifies or could be identifiable to you (*"personal data"* in the sequel).
+This Privacy Statement explains how Jina (*"Jina"*, *"we"*, *"us"* in the sequel) collect, use, share and otherwise process information that identifies or could be identifiable to you (*"personal data"* in the sequel).

 ## Personal Data that We Collect - What, When & Why